vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Joe's and bought groceries.
 I finished checkout at 4:11 PM.
 I then went to Udupi Palace and got a spinach masala dosa.
 I wore a KN95 mask while in downtown Berkeley.

+## Tuesday June 22

+In the evening, I went to the Laundry Room, a laundromat on San Pablo Avenue, to do my regular laundry.
+I started at around 4:30 PM.
+I took the load out at around 5:05 PM.
+I wore a KN95 mask while in the laundromat and while walking on San Pablo Avenue, but not for the rest of the journey.